maddy-stagner/Brain-Tumor-AI-Health-Platform-Multimodal-ML-Pipeline-/README.md

-This project implements an AI-powered health platform for brain tumor detection, using synthetic data to simulate a real-world healthcare AI pipeline.
+This project implements an AI-powered health platform for brain tumor detection, using  data to simulate a real-world healthcare AI pipeline.
 It integrates image-based features (e.g., MRI scans) and tabular clinical data (e.g., patient symptoms, vitals) to build a fused machine learning model.

 It showcases: